br3ndonland/br3ndonland.github.io-jekyll/docs/pages/methods.md

 ### View local Jekyll site on Android device

+I used this feature to view a local preview of the site on my Android phone.

 * [Enable remote debugging on Android device](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/)
   - Go to device settings, System, click on build number seven times (seriously).